What Is Net Core?

-This blog post is about .NET Core, with a focus on what a beginner can expect of the open source framework that could, and how to get started with it.
+This is a dive into .NET Core, with a focus on what a beginner can expect of the open source framework that could, and how to get started with it.19 Jul 2017 | 0 Comments

 It has been authered by Jamie Taylor of A Journey in .NET Core, he was a guest on the show where he came and spoke about .Net Core, you can listen to his episode here.